Dishavishway/book-recommender-system/README.md

 # Book Recommendation System

 ## Abstract
-This repository contains the Minor Project-I Report submitted by Group No. 07 for the development of a Book Recommendation System.
+This repository contains the development of a Book Recommendation System.
 The project aims to create a personalized recommendation system for book enthusiasts using machine learning techniques.

 ## Team Members
 - Disha Vishwakarma